Golan Heights Law

 The Golan Heights Law (חוק רמת הגולן) is the Israeli law which applies Israel's government and laws to the Golan Heights.
-It was ratified by the Knesset by a vote of 63―21, on December 14, 1981.
-Although the law did not use the term, it was considered by the international community and some members of the Israeli opposition as an annexation of the Golan Heights.
+It was ratified by the Knesset by a vote of 63–21, on 14 December 1981.
+Although the law did not use the term, it was considered by the international community and some members of the Israeli opposition as an annexation of the territory and illegitimate.

+Background

+The Golan Heights is a geographic area in southwestern Syria.
+The Druze are a ethnoreligious community with a strong presence in the Golan Heights, the north of Israel, and the south of Syria.
+The Heights have been continuously militarily occupied by Israel since Israel's victory over an Arab coalition that included Syria in the 1967 Six-Day War.
+The Israeli occupation and annexation has been repeatedly condemned by the United Nations and the international community.
+Since its occupation began, the Israeli government has promoted Israeli settlements in the Golan Heights, with around 7000 settlers present by 1981.
+In February 1981, a poll by The Jerusalem Post found that 68,3% of Israelis supported the occupation of the Heights.

-The law was passed half a year after the peace treaty with Egypt which included Israeli withdrawal from the Sinai Peninsula.
+In 1979, Israel signed a peace treaty with Egypt, which included Israeli withdrawal from the Sinai Peninsula, which had also been occupied following the Six-Day War.